elotroalex/chiens/_texts/translation.md

 - broken wings and branches
 - the victims take turns at the falls
 - hey there on the fore top
-- start the fire, ongoing fire, on the shade and the ditch
+- start the fire, keep it going, on the shade and the ditch
 - A thousand excuses, we have the best to offer you
-- a blazing fire saluting with its flares the darkness armed
+- a blazing fire saluting the darkness with flares
-- with blue shadows
+- armed with blue shadows
 - what is that? what is that?
 - through my hand I see stars
 - obsolete freedoms